 115.16 (b): The PAQ indicates that the agency has established procedures to provide inmates with limited English proficiency equal opportunity to participate in or benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment.
 OPS.200.0005, page 5 states that Department and unit policy prohibiting inmate on inmate sexual conduct, procedures for filing a complaint, and inmate rights related to inmate on inmate sexual conduct are effectively communicated to each inmate as part of inmate orientation; by including in the facility's inmate orientation paperwork and the facility's inmate handbook.
 OEO.020.0032, page 1 states that the Department shall take reasonable steps to ensure that LEP individuals receive meaningful access to programs and services, as appropriate.
 Page 3 further states that employees have access to resources for providing language assistance services, including: contact information for on-site or telephone based interpreters; certified bilingual employee registry and a process, such as language identification cards, for determining the language of a LEP individual.
 The policy also indicates direction on verbal language services including: utilizing a live or telephone based interpreter, using a trained volunteer, using certified bilingual staff or hiring employees with bilingual skills.
 Additionally, page 4 states that a unit shall ensure that the translation of vital documents into languages spoken by more than three percent of the overall population within the geographic area served by a Department unit.
 OPS.001.0008, page 1 states that the Department shall provide each inmate housed in a Department correctional or detention facility an inmate handbook in a format the that inmate is able to understand that supplements the orientation process by providing reliable information on programs, services, rules and regulations for the incoming inmate.
 The facility also has translation services available through in-person translation with Ad Astra, Inc.; document translation via Schreiber, Inc. and over the phone translation with LanguageLine Solutions.
-The Limited English Proficiency Plan, page 12 states that the Department must be able to access the language needs where three percent of the population in a certain geographical areas speak that language.
-Page 16 describes the three available methods of translation; telephonic, in-person and bilingual employee verbal translation.
-The Interpretive Services Flyer confirms that in-person translation with AdAstra Inc is available as well as over the phone translation through LanagueLine Solutions.
 A review of PREA Posters, the PREA brochure and inmate distributed information confirmed that information is available in both English and Spanish and can be translated into other languages, as needed.
-Interviews with eleven disabled inmates indicated that all eleven had received information in a format that they could understand.
-There were zero LEP inmates identified during the on-site portion of the audit and as such no interviews were conducted.
-During the tour it was observed that PREA information was posted throughout the facility in English and Spanish.
+Interviews with one disabled inmate and one LEP inmate indicated that one had received information in a format that he could understand.
+The other inmate indicated he was never provided any information on PREA.
+The auditor utilized LanguageLine Solutions during the interview with the LEP inmate.
+During the tour, the auditor observed that PREA information was posted throughout the facility in English and Spanish.
+Additionally, the auditor observed the brochures, risk screening questions and other PREA information was available in both English and Spanish formats.